Neural network for excess noise estimation in continuous-variable quantum key distribution under composable finite-size security: Neural network model

 \subsection{Training Strategy}

+The neural network is trained using supervised learning, where the target values are derived from synthetic data generated via a gaussian channel model (see Eq.~\eqref{eq:channel}).
+At each step of the training loop, a new batch of data is produced by drawing the channel parameters uniformly at random: the transmittance \(t \in [0.01, 1]\) and the excess noise \(\xi \in [0.0, 0.1]\)~SNU.
+Specifically, 64 distinct transmittance values are drawn per loss evaluation, each paired with a random excess noise value, and this process repeats until convergence.
+This procedure ensures that the network is exposed to a continuously refreshed and representative sample of the channel parameter space, promoting robust generalization without overfitting to a fixed dataset.

-The network is trained using supervised learning, where the target values are derived from synthetic data generated via an additive white Gaussian noise (AWGN) model (see Eq. \eqref{eq:channel}).
-The predicted output $\hat{\Upsilon}$ corresponds to the scaled noise term $a^2 \hat{t}^2\hat{\xi}$, allowing a later inversion to recover the physical excess noise.
-The loss function is computed using the mean square error to ensure the minimization of Eq. \eqref{eq:min_loss}.
-The model is optimized using the Adamw optimizer \cite{loshchilov2019decoupledweightdecayregularization} via the Optax library, leveraging the JAX and Flax frameworks for high-performance computation.
+The loss function is defined as the mean squared error, ensuring the minimization of Eq.~\eqref{eq:min_loss} and consistency with the statistical framework introduced in Sec.~\ref{Worst-case}.
+The model parameters are optimized using the AdamW optimizer~\cite{loshchilov2019decoupledweightdecayregularization} implemented via the Optax library, leveraging the JAX and Flax frameworks for high-performance computation.
+Further details regarding the optimization procedure and hyperparameter settings are provided in Appendix~\ref{ap:OptimizationDetails}.